 Cabinets take up the majority of the wall space in the kitchen.
 Painting them could significantly change how the room feels.
 Repainting them is another cost-effective option to refresh your kitchen if you are content with your kitchen architecture and its cabinets are in pristine condition.
-Refresh the look of your kitchen with these 6 tips for painting cabinets from the experts at our paint shop.
+Refresh the look of your kitchen with these 6 tips for DIY cabinet painting from the experts at our paint shop.

 Getting the Most From Painting Cabinets in Your Kitchen